seniorjoinu/ic-stable-memory/docs/encoding.md

 # How to implement `AsFixedSizeBytes` and `AsDynSizeBytes` traits

-> Read more about this in the [API documentation](???)
+> Read more about this in the [API documentation](https://docs.rs/ic-stable-memory/)

 `ic-stable-memory` library requires its users to understand the difference between sized and unsized data.
-Sized data is referenced as fixed-size data, and unsized data is referenced as dynamically-sized here.

 Every stable collection **inlines** the data it stores.
 For example, `SVec` allocates a big block of stable memory and stores each element inside this memory block sequentially.
-So far, this is exactly how `std` collections work, but there is a difference. `std` collections use native Rust's data byte representation, that, as stated by Rust's documentation, is not deterministic and can't be relied on, especially if your program is supposed to persist a lot of data.
+So far, this is exactly how `std` collections work, but there is a difference. `std` collections use native Rust's data byte representation, which is, as stated by Rust's documentation, not deterministic and can't be relied on, especially if your program is supposed to persist a lot of data.

 This is why a serialization engine is used in `ic-stable-memory` - to make data persist itself deterministically, even